Data protection

 For instance, as the data controller, it’s your job to be diligent and vet the channel partners and vendors you work with.
 You must also confirm what data they have access to and how they intend to manage, store, and secure it.
 You’re also responsible for continuously evaluating their practices to ensure they are abiding by best practices and honoring their commitments.

 But it’s not all on you.
 Those technology partners and vendors generally act as your data processors.
 That means they become accountable for technology deliverables and must remain transparent about how they will handle and protect your data.
-They must also take responsibility for any of their own actions (including that of their respective suppliers) that may impact your organization and is misaligned with the commitments that they may make towards you
+They must also take responsibility for any of their own actions (including that of their respective suppliers) that may impact your organization, or are misaligned with the commitments that they may make towards you

 How the solutions you choose can make compliance easier